psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > "It may seem nauseous to some that I have raked up so many old western proverbs, which I confess I disdain not to quote.
 Pliny himself being not afraid to call them oracles, lib.
 18, cap.
 4: 'Ac primum omnium oraculis majore ex parte agemus, quae non in alio vitae genere plura certiorave sunt.'
 For proverbs are drawn from the experience and observation of many ages, and are the ancient natural philosophy of the vulgar, preserved in old English and Norse rhymes handed down to us, and which I set as instantiae crucis, for our curious modem philosophers to examine, and give διολις  to their 'Ολις."

-That Aubrey *did* collect write down his observations, no mattter how credulous he was, is, however, to be valued:
+That Aubrey *did* collect write down his observations, no matter how credulous he was, is, however, to be valued:

 > At the present day, whatever we may think of Aubrey's credulity, all folk-lorists are glad that he did not "disdain to quote" the proverbs, sayings, and traditions of the people.